- Reason 1: Lock-in Effect

 https://www.adobe.com/privacy/policy.html

-If you want to request a copy of your data from Adobe, you can email them directly: privacy@adobe.com
+If you want to request a copy of the data Adobe has collected about you, you can email them directly at: privacy@adobe.com

 Regain Control: Make use of your digital rights!

-Josef K. lives in the EU, which is why he is protected by the General Data
+Josef K. lives in the EU, which means he is protected under the General Data Protection Regulation (GDPR).

-Protection Regulation in the European Union (GDPR).
-And with our help, he decided to make use of his digital rights:
+And with our help, he chose to exercise his digital rights:

 Dear Adobe Data Protection Officer,

-- I demand that you provide me with information about all the data you have collected about me (GDPR - Art.
+- I request full access to all personal data you have collected about me (GDPR Art.
 15).

-- I also insist on my right to block or restrict the processing of my data (GDPR - Art.
-18)
+- I request that you block or restrict the processing of my data (GDPR Art.
+18).

-If you do not comply within 10 days after receiving this letter, I will file a complaint with the respective supervisory authority (GDPR - Art.
-77).
-Further legal steps are then possible.
+If I do not receive a response within 10 days of your receipt of this request, I will file a formal complaint with the appropriate supervisory authority, as provided under GDPR Art.
+77. Further legal steps may follow if necessary.

 Josef K.